nuxui/nuxui/README.md

   </h1>
 </a>

-NuxUI is Golang SDK for crafting beautiful, fast user experiences for mobile, web, and desktop from a single codebase.
-NuxUI works with brand new project, is used by developers and organizations around the world, and is free and open source.
+NuxUI is Golang GUI SDK for IOS, Android, macOS, Windows, Linux from a single codebase.

+NuxUI is now in developing, the API maybe changed before first stable version.

+Any suggestion or good idea post to [discussions](https://github.com/nuxui/nuxui/discussions), let's us make it awesome

 ## Documentation